fkarg/fkarg.github.io/drafts/seven-habits-for-highly-effective-people.md

 - Most of recent 'self-help' is superficial focusing on behaviour and attitude, but not solving the deep problems.
 This is not.
 - We tend to assume the world is the way we see it.
-But it is based on our perception which is based on our paradigms.
-- facts exist, but we sometimes disagree in their interpretation
+But it is based on our perception which is based on our paradigms - facts exist, but we sometimes disagree in their interpretation
 - for some things there is no short path: faking piano skills will not get you there.
 Same with psychological, emotional and character-based maturity
-- Self-improvement is always chaning oneself first.
+- Self-improvement is always changing oneself first.
 - for habits to work, we require the knowledge, skill and desire to do them, or we won't.
 - maturity levels: dependence, independence, interdependence
 - important: relation of P/PC. focusing on only one side will inevitably damage the other and both

+TLDR; There is no shortcut to success - you cannot fake piano skills.
+Facts exist, but sometimes we haave different perceptions and disagree in interpretation.
+Self-Improvement is always changing oneself first.

 ## Part Two: Private Victory
 ### Habit 1: Be Proactive
-- When we act, we can decide not just to _re_act to something else.
+- When we act, we can decide not just to _re_-act to something else.
 We can choose our response.
 - Proactivity is responding with a value-based choise or response to external stimuli.